attila-lendvai/maru/README.md

   - A bootstrapped PEG parser.

-  - An x86-64 backend that directly generates Elf binaries

-  - A C groveller that uses a DSL implemented by a PEG grammar.
+  - A proper C groveller that uses a DSL implemented through a PEG grammar (see `source/c/`).

 ### Future plans